Emergency Procedure

 Sunday 21st December - All 25 seen - Steer 35 continues to limp but didn't appear any worse than yesterday.
 He is keeping up with the herd.

 Many of the cattle returned for more attention, thoroughly enjoying long neck and back scratches before settling back down to chew their cud or doze.
 I said my goodbyes at 11:00, leaving all but cow 72 lying down.
-She had just emerged from the gorse bushes and came over for a back rub, happily allowing the loose gorse to be brushed from her face, neck, and back.
+She had just emerged from the gorse and came over for a back rub, happily allowing loose gorse to be brushed from her face, neck, and back.
 All fourteen cattle were happy, relaxed, and—aside from steer 35’s injury—looking well.

 As I was leaving, I passed the group of fourteen again.
 Youngster 227 was up browsing gorse, while the other thirteen were resting, chewing their cud, or snoozing.
 Steer 35 was still lying down and appeared comfortable.
-Hopefully the group will have a lazy Sunday and allow him to rest.
+Hopefully, the group will have a lazy Sunday and allow him to rest.
 I spent another fifteen minutes with them before saying my final goodbyes shortly before 13:00.

 No comments: